Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: preliminary

 The blurred color $\hat{B}$ of the target pixel is also composited by weighted summation of each rendered color $\hat{C}_{q}$ and $m_{q}$ as same as Eq.\ref{eq:blurring_composition}.
 In addition to modeling the blurring process with rigid blur kernel~(RBK), \cite{lee2023dpnerf} proposes an adaptive weight proposal network~(AWP) based on the internal correlation between transformed rays and motion axis to predict the adaptive composition weights $\tilde{m}_q$ for each pixel, which complements the effect on the blur derived from the depth difference.

-In this paper, we present a novel approach that includes geometric constraints and a perceptual prior through extensive experiments based on these two types of blur kernels from Ddeblur-NeRF~\cite{ma2022deblurnerf} and~DP-NeRF~\cite{lee2023dpnerf}, which can be regarded as flexible and rigid kernels, respectively.
+In this paper, we propose a novel approach that consists of geometric constraints and a perceptual prior through extensive experiments with these two types of blur kernels from Deblur-NeRF~\cite{ma2022deblurnerf} and~DP-NeRF~\cite{lee2023dpnerf}.
 The conducted experiments demonstrate the effectiveness of Sparse-DeRF on both kernels.
-Furthermore, the results also reveal a trade-off for the flexibility of the kernels, depending on the specific properties inherent in the diverse scenes.